fabriziosalmi/proxmox-lxc-autoscale/docs/lxc_model/README.md

   "cpu_amount": 1,
   "ram_action": "increase",
   "ram_amount": 512,
+  "confidence": 87.41,
   "reason": "Anomaly detected in CPU and memory usage" }
 ```

-This example shows a suggested action to increase CPU and RAM for a specific container due to detected anomalies.
+This example shows a suggested action to increase CPU and RAM for a specific container due to detected anomalies, along with the confidence score.

 ---